Pontus Dahbo

-Pontus Bror Harry Dahbo (born 11 October 2005) is a Swedish professional footballer who plays as a midfielder for BK Häcken.
+Pontus Bror Harry Dahbo (born 11 October 2005) is a Swedish professional footballer who plays as a midfielder for club Vitesse, on loan from Allsvenskan club BK Häcken.

 Career

 He hails from Sävedalen and played children's football in Sävedalens IF from age 6 to 15.
 Dahbo then joined BK Häcken's academy.
 He made his youth international debut in October 2021.

 Following BK Häcken's victory in the 2022 Allsvenskan, the decision was made to draft Dahbo into the senior team already in November 2022.
 He made his debut in the 2022-23 Svenska Cupen in February 2023, then his Allsvenskan debut on 3 April 2023 against Elfsborg – and his European debut during the 2023-24 UEFA Champions League qualifying and the 2023-24 UEFA Europa League group stage.
 His first Allsvenskan goal came in the Gothenburg derby against IFK Göteborg, where Dahbo helped Häcken emerge victorious.
 He made another breakthrough in the season's penultimate game, where he scored two goals against Malmö FF, thwarting MFF's chance to win Allsvenskan and also giving Häcken a shot at overtaking MFF and finishing runners-up.

+On 14 August 2026, Dahbo joined Eerste Divisie club Vitesse on a one-year loan with an option to buy.